- How Ken is learning to lead a company effectively in an industry he’d never worked in.

 “My next milestone is to get a lot more clarity on our financials here and then decide which financials are actually important,” he explains.

 Of course, Ken’s acquisition journey began with our Accelerator Program.
-The Accelerator is designed to help you close on a business in half the time at half the cost it would take you to do on your own.
+The Accelerator is designed to help you close a business in half the time at half the cost it would take you to do on your own.
 Sign up for the Accelerator now to learn how we can help.

 Key Takeaways

-- The introduction of a people and culture department will help relieve pressure on the business owner.
+• Introducing a people and culture department will help relieve pressure on the business owner.

-- Learn to measure what’s important.
+• Learn to measure what’s important.